dotnet/roslyn/Syntax-Visualizer.md

 ## Closing / Disabling Syntax Visualizer
 The visualizer tool window can be closed at any time and once closed it should cease to have any impact.
 You can also disable / uninstall the visualizer extension completely using Tools –> Extensions and Updates in Visual Studio.

-## Feedback
-I hope you had a fun time learning about the Syntax Visualizer tool.
-Do try it out and use it as you explore and build rich code apps and extensions atop the .NET Compiler Platform (“Roslyn”) APIs.

-We are very excited to get a preview of this technology in your hands and would love to hear your feedback, ideas and suggestions about the preview in general and also about the Syntax Visualizer tool.
-You can provide general feedback about the Visualizer here and report any issues you find over here.
-A list of all the different ways in which you can provide feedback for the preview is available here.